jadecobra/python_tdd_exercises/source/classes/inheritance.rst

         pass

-  the terminal_ is your friend and shows all tests are still passing.
+  the terminal_ is your friend, and shows all tests are still passing.

 pass_ is a placeholder, it makes sure I am following Python_ rules, I can make a :ref:`class<what is a class?>` with